ClimateRiskAnalysis/CRA-book/README.md

   + Selecting a Variogram (Ben S. Lee, James Doss-Gollin, Vivek Srikrishnan, and Klaus Keller)
 * Case Study 5: The Impact of Hydrologic Variability on Energy Systems[^1]

 [^1]: This would be good to develop to introduce machine learning and energy applications.
 I could ask Scott Steinschneider, Lindsay Anderson, and Vivienne Liu (Lindsay's Ph.D student) to be co-authors?
-We'd be building off they're work.
+We'd be building off their work.